medusajs/medusa/docs/content/modules/carts-and-checkout/cart.md

 - `completed_at`: the date the cart was completed.
 A completed cart means that it has been used for its main purpose.
 For example, if the cart is used to place an order, then a completed cart means that the order was placed.
 - `payment_authorized_at`: the date a payment was authorized.

 There are other important attributes discussed in later sections.
-You can also check out the [full Cart entity in the entities reference](../../references/entities/classes/Cart.md).
+Check out the [full Cart entity in the entities reference](../../references/entities/classes/Cart.md).

 ---

 ## Cart Totals Calculation

-By default, the cart entity doesn’t hold any details regarding cart totals.
-These are created and added to a cart object using the `CartService`'s [decorateTotals method](../../references/services/classes/CartService.md#decoratetotals).
-This method is used by endpoints and services that require retrieving the cart’s totals.
+By default, the cart entity doesn’t hold any details regarding the totals.
+These are computed and added to the cart entity using the `CartService`'s [decorateTotals method](../../references/services/classes/CartService.md#decoratetotals).
+There's also a dedicated method in the `CartService`, [retrieveWithTotals](../../references/services/classes/CartService.md#retrieveWithTotals), attaching the totals, so that you don't have to worry about it.
+It is recommended to use this method by default when you need to retrieve the cart.

-The cart’s totals are created based on the context of the cart.
+The cart’s totals are calculated based on the content and context of the cart.
 This includes the selected region, whether tax-inclusive pricing is enabled, the chosen shipping methods, and more.

 The calculated cart’s totals include: